Looking for the meaning or definition of the word bound? That's all it means.

 "The rubber ball bounced"; "These particles do not resile but they unite after they collide"

-to mark the limits ofthe country is bounded by water on two sides
+the country is bounded by water on two sides

 Welcome to howtosay.co.in – your online linguistic companion.
 Our platform is designed to assist you in discovering the right words and pronunciations effortlessly.
 Whether you're learning a new language, improving your communication skills, or exploring the world of linguistics, our tools provide you with accurate translations, clear pronunciations, and useful language resources.
 Join us on a journey of linguistic exploration and empowerment, where every word is just a click away.